 However, if you feel totally unsure about this, don’t take any chances and call a professional instead.
 It’s worth spending some bucks than to risking your health, if you truly don’t know how to handle this situation personally.

 What happens if water gets in an electrical outlet?
-People tend to think that electrocution is the worst thing that can happen if water and electricity combine, as it is usually unthinkable that water can cause a fire of sorts.
+People tend to think that electrocution is the worst thing that can happen if water and electricity combine, as it is usually unthinkable that water can cause a fire.
 And yet, electrical fire caused by water is far worse, and more possible, than getting electrocuted by a wet live wire.
 This is because leaks, no matter how big or small they are, will always find a way into the light fixtures and wiring buried deep within the cords.
 And the small sparks they produce, although seemingly harmless, can – and might – provoke a huge blaze in no time.
+It's always helps to know how to tell if water damage is new or old.

 It’s common for some outlets to simply not sometimes work, even when the power is on.
 Still, don’t rest on your laurels.
 Even if it’s not working, a dead outlet is not even a safe outlet.
 There’s still a fire risk because of the wires inside (and don’t think that water on electrical outlets extinguish fires!), so you still gotta fix it with the help of a professional electrician.